dk949/git-tools/README.md

 cd git-tools
 ./install
 ```
-Note: This is the default method and it assumes that ~/bin  exists, is on PATH and does not contain files namesd the same as files in this repo (if there are they will be removed).
+Note: This is the default method and it assumes that ~/bin  exists, is on PATH and does not contain files named the same as files in this repo (if there are they will be removed).
 If you wish to install to a different drectory simply change the `cd ~/bin` portion of the install file to your desired directory.